 - In 2015, DCI collaborated with the College of Veterinary Medicine at North Carolina State University to facilitate preclinical and clinical research of tumors that are found in dogs and humans and to facilitate novel drug testing and development.
 This effort integrates basic science investigation, particularly genomics, pharmacology studies, and clinical research across several different disease groups.
 This consortium, founded by DCI in partnership with the V Foundation for Cancer Research, includes five NCI-Designated Cancer Centers in conjunction with five partner academic veterinary schools.
 It is known as the the Comparative Oncology Research Consortium.

 - The Duke Center for Onco-Primary Care’s mission is to deliver evidence-based, patient-centered health care by enhancing the interface between cancer specialists and primary care clinicians, conduct innovative research with cutting-edge technology that can be translated to the community setting, and develop health policy to stimulate a population-based practice redesign across the cancer continuum.

 Integral to this mission is reducing cancer disparities by increasing cancer screening rates, managing comorbidities during cancer therapy, and facilitating a risk-stratified approach to survivorship.
 In addition to leading cancer screening efforts throughout the region, the center also leads the American Cancer Society-funded Project ECHO (Extension for Community Healthcare Outcomes), delivering a lung cancer education program across five states (North and South Carolina, Mississippi, Georgia, and Kentucky) to serve rural, community-based oncology centers and affiliated health centers.
 Modules include lung cancer screening, tobacco use cessation, lung cancer treatment, survivorship, and end-of-life care.

-* This profile was provided by the Duke Cancer Institute.
+* This profile was provided by the Duke Cancer Institute at Duke University.